marph91/jimmy/docs/formats/cherrytree.md

-This page describes how to import notes from CherryTree to Joplin.
+This page describes how to import notes from CherryTree to markdown.

 ## General Information